nimblelearn/datapackage-m/README.md

 ### Power BI Service Data Refresh Support

 Data refresh currently works from Power BI Desktop and Power Query for Excel but not from the Power BI service.
 The Power BI service performs a static analysis on all the Power Query M expressions in a Power BI file to determine whether it can be refreshed by the service.
 One scenario where a data refresh is not supported is when the [Web.Contents](https://msdn.microsoft.com/en-us/query-bi/m/web-contents?f=255&MSPPError=-2147217396) function is used with a [dynamically generated URL](https://ideas.powerbi.com/forums/265200-power-bi-ideas/suggestions/10927416-web-contents-should-support-scheduled-refresh-ev).
+This is one of the functions that Data Package M uses and to dynamically handle Data Packages and this currently prevents the Power BI Service from being able to refresh the data.

-There is a known workaround for the Web.Contents issue (i.e. setting up a base URL that redirects to a URL in a query string), but there are a few other things that can also cause the data refresh not to be supported by the Power BI service.
-When we've figured out which ones apply to Data Package M, we'll look at addressing them in a future release.
+If you require Power BI service data refresh support, you can try the [Data Package Connector](https://github.com/nimblelearn/datapackage-connector).
+This is a [Power BI Custom Connector](https://docs.microsoft.com/en-us/power-bi/desktop-connector-extensibility) that's based on the same Data Package M functions and supports data refresh in the Power BI service through a [Power BI Data Gateway](https://docs.microsoft.com/en-us/power-bi/service-gateway-onprem).